Updated March 18, 2023

 - Computational biology

-- The inbuilt rich library of Matlab contents library of the neural network, power system, communication, fuzzy logic, hydraulics, Simulink, electromagnetics, electrics, etc. Thus, using this reach library it is always easy to develop and implement any scientific simulation.
+- The inbuilt rich library of Matlab contains a library of the neural network, power system, communication, fuzzy logic, hydraulics, Simulink, electromagnetics, electrics, etc. Thus, using this reach library, it is always easy to develop and implement any scientific simulation.
 These tools can be controlled by using built-in codes so that any manual intervention of the control can be avoided in the model.